pelithne/k8s/workshop.md

 ## Azure Portal
 To make sure you are correctly setup with a working subscription, make sure you can log in to the Azure portal.
 Go to https://portal.azure.com.
 Once logged in, feel free to browse around a little bit to get to know the surroundings!

-It might be a good idea to kep a tab with the Azure Portal open during the workshop, to keep track of the Azure resources you create.
-We will almost exlusively use CLI based tools during the workshop, but everything we do could also be done using the portal.
+It might be a good idea to keep a tab with the Azure Portal open during the workshop, to keep track of the Azure resources you create.
+We will almost exlusively use CLI based tools during the workshop, but everything we do will be visible in the portal, and all the resources we create could also be created using the portal.

 ## Development VM
 You will use a virtual machine with Ubuntu, to perform most of the excercises in the workshop.
 In order to make this easy, we provide a script that will set this VM up for you, with the tools required.